 michele gomes, psy.d.

 Michele is a psychologist and psychoanalyst who splits her time between her two passions: working with a diverse group of adults and couples in her private practice and leading WILA.
+Michele is a graduate of WILA’s two-year Postgraduate Fellowship and has remained committed to WILA’s mission ever since.
 She served as WILA’s Clinical Director for 5 years before becoming Executive Director in 2016.
 Her unique background in Psychoanalysis, Multicultural Community Psychology, Women’s Studies, and Computer Programming reflects the range of interests and skills she brings to her work.
 Prior to her clinical practice, Michele worked at the UCLA School of Public Health assisting with the conduct of epidemiological research related to the intersections between sociocultural variables and mental health.
 Michele became a Psychoanalyst at the New Center for Psychoanalysis.
 At NCP, she teaches, sits on the Board of Directors, and is active on many committees including being a founding member of the Committee on Diversities and Sociocultural Issues.
 Michele is committed to a non-profit way of life and hopes to expand the reach and role of psychoanalytic ideas in the community.

 CLAUDIA FELDMAN, PH.D.